kaspermunch/humanXsweeps/README.md

-# humanXsweeps
+# Code used the for the Cell Genomics paper

+**Extraordinary selection on the human X chromosome associated with archaic admixture**

-Code for analysis of X chromosomes from the Simons Diversity Panel.
+Analysis of X chromosomes from the Simons Diversity Panel.
 Once cloned the repository folder needs to be renamed to `kmt` to fit file paths used in the workflows.
 Also the following subfolders must be created in the repository folder:

     mkdir steps results figures